Functionize CLI Usage Guide

 The Functionize CLI is available for Windows and macOS/Linux.

-Download the installer here.
+Download the CLI installer here.

-Follow our detailed installation guide here.
+Follow our detailed CLI Installation Guide here.

 Logging in / Authentication

 Logging in to the Functionize CLI takes place via authentication tokens.
-You must be authenticated in order to access and run your projects, tests, orchestrations, etc. Each token expires after one hour, so periodically you will need to generate a new token.
+You must be authenticated in order to access your projects and run tests, orchestrations, etc. Each token expires after one hour, so periodically you will need to generate a new token.

 Note: When operating the Functionize CLI with a tunnel to a non-public site, it's important to remember that your token will expire after one hour unless your tunnel is still open.
 If the tunnel connection is live, the token will remain valid.